lfxu1/riceSpacingOpt/README.md

 # riceSpacingOpt
-Combing a rice FSPM and an optimization algorithm MPSA to obtain the optimal plant spacing.
+Combining a rice FSPM and an optimization algorithm MPSA to obtain the optimal plant spacing.